fpjohnston/TECO-64/doc/linux.md

 -S*nn*, --scroll=*nn*
  - Start TECO in split-screen display mode, with *nn* lines for a command window (a.k.a. scrolling region).
- - This option implies the --display option.
+ - This option implies the --display option, with the same conditions as described above.

 -T*string*, --text=*string*
  - Insert *string* into edit buffer as text before TECO starts.